briansworth/dev/_posts/2019-8-20-PowerShell-Sccm-Configure-SUP.md

 ```

 With our PowerShell session setup to work with Sccm,
-we can add our SUP to the server.
+we can add our SUP role to Sccm.
 You will need the FQDN of the server to get it working.

 ```powershell